-- The pupil explicitly states in the presence of an appropriate adult that they do not want an appropriate adult to be present during the search, and - The appropriate adult agrees
+- The student explicitly states in the presence of an appropriate adult that they do not want an appropriate adult to be present during the search, and - The appropriate adult agrees

-If this is the case, a record will be made of the pupil's decision and it will be signed by the appropriate adult.
+If this is the case, a record will be made of the student's decision, and it will be signed by the appropriate adult.

-No more than 2 people other than the pupil and appropriate adult will be present, except in the most exceptional circumstances.
+No more than 2 people other than the student and appropriate adult will be present, except in the most exceptional circumstances.